100 Hard Questions to Answer Quiz Trivia General Knowledge

 75. What is ummah according to Islam?

-Community or people; used in reference to the community of believers or Muslims.
+Community or people; used about the community of believers or Muslims.

 76. When did Colorado become a US state?